Judicial Reviews at the Federal Court

 You must act quickly

-When you receive the refusal letter, you have only 15 days in the case of a matter arising in Canada.
-You have 60 days in the case of a matter arising outside of Canada.
+When you receive the refusal letter, you have only 15 days in the case of a matter arising in Canada and 60 days for outside-Canada applications.

 Speak to an immigration lawyer